Skip to main content

 pre-commit install

-After bumping the version, updating lock files, updating the changelog, and running pre-commit, commit the changes and create a git tag.
-The GitHub Action workflow listens for tags starting with v (e.g., v0.1.1).
+Commit the changelog and version bump together, then create a git tag.
+The GitHub Action workflow listens for tags starting with v.

 # 1. Commit the version bump, lock files, and changelog